ClearcodeHQ/golf/README.md

 1. Every line ends with `\n`
 2. The solution should consist of only 1 file
 3. Other scripts (online/from disk) and libs are not allowed (except stdlib)
-4. Every char (expect space) starts with the color code (see technicals above)
+4. Every char (except space) starts with the color code (see technicals above)
 5. Arguments are always positive integers

 ## Test